 Trapped (1973).This made-for-television movie had a simple premise, but it was enough to keep viewers glued to the screen.
 James Brolin, who was appearing on “Marcus Welby, M.D.” at the time, played a man who was mugged in a department store bathroom.
 By the time he regained consciousness, the store was closed and 6 well-trained security dogs had been released into the store.

 In an era before smart phones, Brolin’s character in “Trapped” had to rely on just his wits to get out of the store in one piece.
 The dogs were aggressive, smart and trained to kill, which meant he had to stay alert all night or until help finally arrived.
+This is perfect to watch after some action packed sports betting games via UFABET168บาคาร่า.

 Deep Rising (1998).
 Treat Williams and Famke Janssen starred in this creepy thriller set on a mammoth cruise ship.
 On the maiden voyage, the ship encounters a mysterious undersea creature that infiltrates every pipe and air duct.
 Terrified passengers who take refuge in the bathroom discovered that the hungry creature could easily navigate the u-bend of a toilet.